In Mosul, Islamic State turns captured city into fortress

 “They will fight to the last drop of blood defending Mosul, and for them this battle could define their existence.
 Losing Mosul means a final defeat for Islamic State in Iraq,” said a retired army general living in Mosul.

-In Mosul’s city center, in the old provincial council building, sits Islamic State’s religious court.
+In Mosul’s city centre, in the old provincial council building, sits Islamic State’s religious court.
 Verdicts can be ruthless.

 Last week, Islamic State in Mosul posted on the Internet its version of justice: the stoning of a woman accused of adultery; two men crucified, accused of armed robbery; and two men thrown from a building for allegedly being homosexual.